 The Mandelbaum Gate in Jerusalem - for 20 years the symbol of a divided city - is being torn down.

-The Mandelbaum Gate in Jerusalem - for 20 years the symbol of a divided city - is being torn down.
+Background: The Mandelbaum Gate in Jerusalem - for 20 years the symbol of a divided city - is being torn down.
 The demolition of the gate is one of the visible signs of the unification of Jerusalem under Israeli control.

 Until the recent Six Day War the city of Jerusalem, which is sacred to Jews, Moslems and Christians, was divided between Israel and Jordan.
 The diving line between the two countries was the Mandelbaum Gate - a frontier post with its own security forces, customs and passport offices.